idealhs/PocketPicker/README.md

 }
 ```

 At first run, a new CA will be generate and you need add it to OS or firefox CA stroage.
 The tool will set itself as default system proxy.
-System proxy setting will be clean atfer tool exit.
+System proxy setting will be cleaned after tool exit.